ubergrape/grape-ds/docs/docs/color.md

 ### Theme
 Theme color tokens are designed to give our product personality.
 Theme tokens are divided into `primary`, `secondary`, `personal` and `accent`.
 Each color family has 7 possible lightness grades, from lightest to darkest.
 Theme tokens can be used to customize the skin when white-labelling our product.
 #### Primary
+The primary color family serves as the primary action color across our products and experiences (e.g. primary button, primary action-link).
+Use it sparingly for important actions.

 | Color | Token | Palette token | HEX | RGB
 | :-- | :-- | :-- | :-- | :-- |
 | <Swatch color="#f8edfe"></Swatch> | `primary-lightest` | purple-5 | #f8edfe | 248,237,254